Swelling After Tear Trough Filler: What’s Normal (and When to Check In)

 Most under-eye swelling after tear trough filler is completely normal and usually eases within a few days to a week.

 The eye area often looks puffier in the mornings and gradually settles throughout the day.
+If anything feels unusual for you, it’s always smart to check in with your injector.

 Why the under-eye area reacts so easily